10-Year Bond Yield in United Kingdom

 BoE hikes by 25 basis points in March

-On 2 February, the Bank of England (BoE) increased the bank rate from 3.50% to 4.00%, marking the tenth consecutive rate hike.
-The outcome of the meeting was already priced by markets.
-While seven out of nine members of the Monetary Policy Committee (MPC) favored hiking, two voted to keep the rate unchanged at 3.50%.
+On 23 March, the Bank of England (BoE) increased the bank rate 4.00% to 4.25%, marking the eleventh consecutive rate hike.
+While seven out of nine members of the Monetary Policy Committee (MPC) favored hiking, two voted to keep the rate unchanged.

-Analysts at the EIU are at the dovish end of our panel:
+Analysts at the ING are at the dovish end of our panel:

 |10-Year Gilt Yield (%, eop)||1.19||1.27||0.82||0.20||0.97|